prosdev-org/PRosBSD/readme.md

 ## Features

 > [!WARNING]
-> This section is not completed yet.
+> This section is not complete yet.

 ## Building

-### Method #1 _recommended_
+### Method 1 _recommended_

 > [!IMPORTANT]
-> This method involves docker to deliver you all the dependencies.
+> This method uses docker to provide you all the dependencies.
-> You have to [install it](https://docs.docker.com/engine/install/) before using this method.
+> You need to [install it](https://docs.docker.com/engine/install/) before using this method.

 > [!WARNING]
-> Do not run this script as root, it does not support it.
+> Do not run this script as root.
+It is not supported.

 ```bash
 ./build.sh
 ```

-### Method #2
+### Method 2

 > [!IMPORTANT]
-> This method assumes that you have all the dependencies installed.
+> This method assumes that you have already installed all the dependencies.

-Here is Debian's dependencies's packages:
+Here are the dependencies for Debian:

 - `build-essential`
 - `mtools`